“An outstanding barrister with a sharp legal mind”

 Emma accepts instructions from Defendants in all areas of personal injury related fraud.
 Emma is frequently brought in to assess evidence and witnesses at an early stage and provide advice as to how to proceed.
-Emma is firm in her view that Defendants should not shy away from pleading fraud where the evidence is sufficient to do so.
+She has significant experience of QOCS removal, fundamental dishonesty and s.57 CJCA issues.
 Her experience includes claims involving:

 - Exaggeration of injuries